Skip to main content Skip to main navigation

 Be credit savvy: Before applying, consider a realistic credit limit and check all conditions, interest rates, fees and charges on your selected card.

 Altitude Velocity or Qantas: In order to earn and redeem points, you must be a member of the relevant Frequent Flyer program.
-An annual $75 Rewards Program fee applies for customers who choose this option.
+An annual $75 Rewards Program Fee applies for customers who choose this option.

 4. Complimentary insurance covers: AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631, trading as Allianz Global Assistance (AGA), under a binder from the insurer, Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 (Allianz), has issued an insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714 (Westpac) which allows eligible persons to claim under it as third party beneficiaries.
 Access to the benefit of cover under the Credit Card Complimentary Insurance is provided to eligible Westpac cardholders by operation of s48 of the Insurance Contracts Act 1984 (Cth).
 If an eligible persons wishes to claim any of these benefits, they will be bound by the eligibility criteria, terms, conditions, limits and exclusions contained in the Complimentary Insurance Policy Information booklet (PDF 898KB) which may be amended from time to time.
 This insurance is underwritten by Allianz.
 Westpac does not guarantee this insurance.
 This information does not take your personal objectives, circumstances or needs into account.
 Consider its appropriateness to these factors before acting on it.

-6. Rewards Points: The earning and redemption of Altitude Points, Velocity Points and Qantas Points are subject to the Altitude Terms and Conditions (PDF 141KB).
-Purchases that are not eligible to earn Rewards Points are set out in the Altitude Terms and Conditions (PDF 141KB).
+6. Rewards Points: The earning and redemption of Altitude Points, Velocity Points and Qantas Points are subject to the Altitude Terms and Conditions (PDF 117KB).
+Purchases that are not eligible to earn Rewards Points are set out in the Altitude Terms and Conditions (PDF 117KB).
 You do not receive points if you have not paid the Minimum Payment Due in full and on time and in other circumstances.
 Points earnt for PartPay (PDF 96KB) Purchases are based on the full value of the purchase, and not on each instalment amount.
 Qantas and Velocity Points earned during a statement cycle are added to your respective Points balance on a monthly basis.

 For Altitude Qantas Platinum cards, earn 0.5 Qantas Points per $1 up to a maximum of $100,000 spent on eligible purchases annually.
 For Altitude Qantas Black cards, earn 0.75 Qantas Points per $1 up to a maximum of $250,000 spent on eligible purchases annually.
 This annual limit resets in January each year, based on your statement date.
 Bonus Points earned are not part of your annual cap.